Detroit police fatally shoot man after pursuit, gun battle

 The shooting of the 27-year-old man was caught on police video, snippets of which were shown to reporters at a news conference.
 More than a dozen shots appeared to have been fired by the man and officers.

-“Clearly, this was a suspect … focused on one thing and one thing only — to kill a police officer,” Chief James Craig said.
+“Clearly, this was a suspect that we had to apprehend,” Chief James Craig said.
+“Clearly he was focused on one thing and one thing only, to kill a police officer.”

 Officers were investigating the earlier shooting, which occurred about 10:50 p.m.
 Sunday on the city’s west side, when the man drove by in an SUV and fired a shot that struck a police vehicle, Craig said.